Cardiff riots: CCTV appears to show police following electric bike before crash

 The BBC has verified CCTV footage appearing to show a police van following two people on an electric bike minutes before a fatal crash that sparked a riot in Cardiff.

-BBC Verify analysed the video time-stamped to 17:59 BST on Monday on Frank Road in Ely 900m (2,953ft) away from the site of the suspected crash.
+BBC Verify analysed the video time-stamped to 17:59 BST on Monday on Frank Road in Ely 900m, or just over half a mile, away from the site of the suspected crash.

-It comes after South Wales Police and Crime Commissioner Alun Michael told the BBC that a chase did not take place.
+But South Wales Police said there were no police vehicles on Snowden Road - where the crash was - at the time it happened.

+"We have received footage that shows a police vehicle following a bike at just prior to 6pm," Ch Supt Martyn Stone said in a statement outside Cardiff Bay Police Station.

 The two people who died have been named locally as Kyrees Sullivan, 16, and Harvey Evans, 15.